 Since 2008, the price of oil has experienced significant volatility, including depressed prices over extended periods, resulting in reductions in capital spending and drilling activities from our traditional offshore oil and gas customer base.
 Consequently, our operating results and cash flows have been negatively impacted as we experienced reductions in revenue, lower margins due to competitive pricing and under-utilization of our operating facilities and resources.
-Beginning in 2020, COVID-19 added another layer of pressure and uncertainty on oil prices (with oil prices reaching a twenty-year low), which further negatively impacted our end markets during 2021 and the first quarter 2022.
-This volatility in oil prices has been compounded by Russia's invasion of Ukraine in February 2022, and the U.S. and other countries actions in response (with oil prices reaching an eight-year high), which may positively impact our end markets; however, the duration and broader consequences of this conflict are difficult to predict at this time.
+Beginning in 2020, COVID-19 added another layer of pressure and uncertainty on oil prices (with oil prices reaching a twenty-year low), which further negatively impacted certain of our end markets during 2021 and the first quarter 2022.
+This volatility in oil prices has been compounded by Russia's invasion of Ukraine (and the related European energy crisis) in February 2022, and the U.S. and other countries actions in response (with oil prices reaching an eight-year high), which has and may continue to positively impact certain of our end markets; however, the duration and broader consequences of this conflict are difficult to predict at this time.